 • Water damages from floods or sewer backup

-Because an HO-5 policy is written on an open perils basis rather than on a named perils basis, it covers more circumstances and can make it easier to file a claim because you do not have to prove that a covered peril caused the damage.
+Because an HO-5 policy is written on an open perils basis rather than on a named perils basis, it covers more circumstances and can make it easier to get coverage when you file a claim.
+Because of its high level of protection, an HO-5 policy is usually more expensive than a standard HO-3.

 Learn more: HO-5 insurance